-Hence, if you have a good credit rating, it is advisable to take the home loan from a bank, rather than a housing finance company.
-In case you want to avail the rate which is offered to the new customers, you are required to pay a switching fee.
-Why then, do people go to housing finance companies?
-In a majority of the cases, the borrowers have some problem, either with the documents of the property or their income proof or a bad credit rating.
-As this carries higher risks for the lender, a higher rate of interest is justified.
+The question that arises then, is: Why do people turn to HFCs.
+In majority of the cases the borrowers have some problems, either with the documents of the property or their income proof or a bad credit rating.
+As lending to such borrowers carries a higher risk for the lender, a higher rate of interest as compared to banks, is justified.

-Drawbacks of the base rate regime
+What are the drawbacks of the base rate regime?

 What is the MCLR regime?

-(The author is a taxation and home finance expert, with 35 years’ experience)
+(The author is a tax and investment expert, with 35 years’ experience)